Scholarships

 Mrs. Patty Shinseki Spouse Scholarship Program

-Spouses pursuing an undergraduate degree or professional certification may receive assistance for up to four academic years of full-time study or eight academic years of part-time study.
+Spouses without a four-year college degree who are pursuing their first undergraduate degrees or first technical certifications may receive assistance for up to four academic years of full-time study or eight academic years of part-time study as long as they meet all other requirements.

 Spouses may apply year-round (no deadlines) and must re-apply every year.